 The Commission is statutorily responsible for the general supervision of the operation of several public retirement systems including, but not limited to, the State Employees Retirement System (SERS), the Alternate Retirement Program (ARP) and the Municipal Employee Retirement System (MERS).
 The Retirement Services Division of the Office of the State Comptroller (OSC) is the administrative arm of the Commission.
 The Commission is the client for the purpose of the services requested in this RFP.
-Selected counsel only will interact with Division and OSC staff at the direction of the Commission regarding the requested services and must work cooperatively with the Attorney General, when directed by the Commission.
-It may be necessary for the selected counsel to hold office hours in the Retirement Services Division from time to time.
+Selected counsel only will only interact with Division and OSC staff at the direction of the Commission regarding the requested services and must work cooperatively with the Attorney General, when directed by the Commission.